AlanRynne/MPDA_18-AlanGit/input/Geodesic-Patterns.md

 * 'Next' geodesics must fullfil the condition of being at approximately constant distance from its predecesor.

-* If the deviation from its predecesor is too great, breakpoints are introduced and continued as a *'piecewise geodesic'.*
+* If the deviation from its predecesor is too great, breakpoints are introduced and continued as a *'piecewise geodesic'*.

 * 'Next geodesics' are computed using Jacobi Fields